gresockj/bbende.github.com/_drafts/apache-nifi-how-do-i-deploy-my-flow.md

 ### Starting Version Control

 Now that we have everything working in our development environment, we want to deploy this flow to production.
+In order to do that we are going to put our flow under version control using NiFi Registry.

 To get started we need to create a bucket in our NiFi Registry instance.
-Buckets are used as a way to organize items in the registry, and as mechanism to assign permissions to restrict access to data when running secured.
+Buckets are a way to organize items in the registry, and serve as mechanism to assign permissions when running securely.

 Clicking the tool icon in the top-right of the registry brings us to the bucket administration panel, and from there we can create a new bucket called "Solr Flows".